 Summer is hot in Japan so a heavy jacket is not often required, but since Mt.
 Fuji’s peak is above 12,000 ft, it is cold up top.
 Pack a light jacket, layers, a knit hat and thin gloves.

 There is no need for sleeping bags if you are staying in a hut, but it would be a good idea if you plan to climb Mt.Fuji and not stay in a hut.
 It gets chilly on the top while you wait for the sunrise.

 6. Get in your zen zone

-At several points of the trail you might need to chill out, specially if you are climbing in peak season (Obon Week).
+At several points of the trail you might need to chill out, specially if you are climbing in the busiest week of the year (Obon Week).
 The crowds are such that you will be waiting for the person in front of you to take the next step.

 We did the hike up to the 8th station from 5th Station in 8 hrs!
 It would have taken us less time if we were allowed to climb faster.
 But straying from the group while on a tour is not an option.
 A couple times, people were called out from walking faster than the guide or straying from the two line formation.
 That’s just the way things work in Japan.

 There is a very good reason why the pace is so slow: it allows everyone to acclimatize to the high altitude.
 If you set your expectations that you may have to sacrifice your own pace for the good of the group, you will do fine, otherwise, it will be a long 8 hrs up.
 On the way back down, it’s a different story, you can go as fast as you want and meet at a pre-designated location.

 7. Be prepared to rough it: use pit toilets, hike for long hours and sleep with strangers